MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Bots must provide a valid response to the **help** command typed in lowercase or uppercase.
 [Mandatory Fix]

-* Bots must provide an adequate and appropriate response to *help* command that provide the user with a way forward or lets the user access help content related to the bot usage.
-Bots must provide a valid response even when the user has not logged into the app.
+* Bots must provide an adequate and appropriate response to *help* command that provides the user with a way forward or lets the user access help content related to the bot usage.
+Bots must provide a valid response even when the user hasn't logged into the app.
 [Mandatory Fix]

 * Bot responses on mobile platforms must be responsive without any data truncation that hampers the bot to complete desired workflows.
 [Mandatory Fix]

 * All links in bot response must be responsive.
 Links that take user outside of the Teams platform must make the redirection clear for the user by using text such as *View in…* or *This way to…* in the bot response action button or use an open link icon in the bot response action button or make the redirection clear using suitable text in the bot response message body.
 [Mandatory Fix]

-* If your bot does not respond or support any user command by design and is a one way bot only intended to notify users, you must set *isnotificationonly* to true in the manifest.
+* If your bot doesn't respond or support any user command by design and is a one way bot only intended to notify users, you must set *isnotificationonly* to true in the manifest.
 [Mandatory Fix]

 * Bot user experience must not be broken on mobile platforms.
 Your bot must be fully responsive on mobile.
 [Mandatory Fix]